kartevonmorgen/kvmflows/README.md

 1. **User subscribes via API.**
 2. **Activation email sent** with secure link.
 3. **User activates subscription.**
-4. **Cron jobs** scrape OpenFairDB for new/updated entries.
+4. **Sync flows** continuously update entry data:
+   - **Full sync** scrapes all OpenFairDB entries for comprehensive coverage
+   - **Recent sync** runs hourly to capture newly changed entries
-5. **Batch emails** sent to users with relevant entries at 8:00 AM UTC for optimal engagement.
+5. **Batch emails** sent to users with relevant entries at 8:00 AM UTC for optimal engagement, with hourly notifications scheduled at minute 5 to ensure recent sync completion.
 6. **User can unsubscribe at any time.**

 > **Note**: Subscription emails are scheduled for 8:00 AM UTC as this timing significantly increases the likelihood of emails being read and acted upon by users.
+Hourly notifications are sent at minute 5 of each hour to allow the recent entries sync process to complete.
 All service times operate in UTC timezone.

 ---

 ## Configuration

 - All settings are managed in `config.yaml`:
-  - API keys, email templates, database credentials, cron schedules, area definitions, etc.
+  - API keys, email templates, database credentials, sync schedules, area definitions, etc.
   - Email timing is configured for 8:00 AM UTC delivery to maximize user engagement and read rates.
+  - Hourly notifications are scheduled at minute 5 of each hour to ensure recent entries sync completion.
   - All service operations run in UTC timezone for consistency across deployments.
 - Example email templates are in `src/kvmflows/templates/`.